Discover the different ways you will learn throughout the academic year.

 - how changes to your studies might affect your student visa.

 You’ll receive important updates to your Sussex email address.
-You can also check Coronavirus guidance on the Student Hub.

 Complaints, appeals and feedback

 If you have a concern about an aspect of your student experience at Sussex, you can let us know.

 Changes to teaching in a public health situation